 We call ourselves Christian, because of our beliefs, but it’s time to practice what we preach.
 It’s time to rip off the religious blindfolds and let go of our invalid justifications.
 Why are we so worried about the Macy’s Day Parade same-sex kiss and reproductive options when we have humanitarian crises on our hands?

 We have immigrant children dying on our land while detained by our U.S. government.
-It’s injustice, it’s cruel and it’s utterly intolerable.
+It’s unjust, it’s cruel, and it’s utterly intolerable.
 Where is the fire?
 Why aren’t we flipping tables about the politicians and wealthy folks to who only look out for their own interests?
 After all, the Jesus we claim to follow flipped over tables.
 Jesus got angry.